-The Company will require additional capital to fund many of the clinical and non-clinical studies of CPP-109 and CPP-115 required to file New Drug Applications ("NDA") with the U.S. Food and Drug Administration ("FDA").
-The Company will also require additional working capital to support its operations in periods after the second quarter of 2011.
+The Company will require additional capital to fund many of the clinical and non-clinical studies of CPP-109 and CPP-115 that it expects will be required to file New Drug Applications ("NDA") with the U.S. Food and Drug Administration ("FDA").
+The Company will also require additional working capital to support its operations in periods after the first quarter of 2012.

 In addition to the filing of the shelf registration statement described above, the Company may raise the additional funds required through public or private equity offerings, debt financings, corporate or government collaborations, governmental research grants or other means.
 The Company may also seek to raise new capital to fund additional product development efforts, even if it has sufficient funds for its planned operations.
 Any sale by the Company of additional equity or convertible debt securities could result in dilution to the Company's current stockholders.
 There can be no assurance that any such required additional funding will be available to the Company at all or available on terms acceptable to the Company.
-Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company's technologies or grant sublicenses on terms that are not favorable to the Company.
-If the Company is not able to secure additional funding when needed, the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.
+Further, to the extent that the Company raises additional funds through collaborative arrangements, it may be necessary to relinquish some rights to the Company may have to delay, reduce the scope of, or eliminate one or more research and development programs, which could have an adverse effect on the Company's business.